John J. Cochran Veterans Hospital

 John J. Cochran Veterans Hospital is a 355-bed hospital located in St. Louis, Missouri.
 It is one of two divisions of the VA St. Louis Health Care System (VASTLHCS), a healthcare provider under the United States Department of Veterans Affairs (VA).
 The other division is St. Louis VA Medical Center-Jefferson Barracks.
-The facility serves veterans in the St. Louis metropolitan area and surrounding regions, delivering a wide range of medical, mental health, and rehabilitative services to eligible veterans.
-It serves nearly 72,000 veterans.
+The facility serves nearly 72,000 veterans in the St. Louis metropolitan area and surrounding regions, delivering a wide range of medical, mental health, and rehabilitative services to eligible veterans.

 Location

 The hospital is located at 915 North Grand Boulevard, St. Louis, Missouri.
 It is centrally located in the main metropolitan area of St. Louis and positioned to help the underserved population in the urban area.

 History

 The John Cochran Division of the VA St. Louis Health Care System was named in honor of John J. Cochran, a U.S. Representative from Missouri.
 The hospital originally opened in 1952.